aerospike/asconfig/README.md

 ### Example

-Use the asconfig schema for Aerospike server 6.2.0.x for code suggestions in vscode when writing yaml config in the asconfig repository.
+Use the asconfig schema for Aerospike server 6.2.0.x for code suggestions in vscode.

 - Install the [Red Hat YAML vscode extension](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml)

 - Add a yaml.schemas mapping like the one below to your vscode settings.json.
+Replace "/absolute/path/to/asconfig/repo" with the path to your local clone of the asconfig repo.

     ```json
         "yaml.schemas": {
-            "./schema/json/6.2.0.json": ["./*.yaml"]
+            "/absolute/path/to/asconfig/repo/schema/json/6.2.0.json": ["/*.yaml"]
         }
     ```